Sharing is Caring

 “The welfare and safety of US citizens abroad is one of the highest priorities of the Department of State.
 We have been in regular contact with senior Haitian authorities and will continue to work with them and inter-agency partners,” a State Department spokesperson stated on Monday.

-The strength of 400 Mawozo has been on the rise for the last three years.
+The strength of The 400 Mawozo Gang has been on the rise for the last three years.
 The group is made up of over 150 members and has taken full control of Criox des Bouquets according to security sources in Haiti.

-The 400 Mawozo is well know for demanding for ransom after kidnapping people.
+The 400 Mawozo Gang is well know for demanding for ransom after kidnapping people.
 This year alone they have abducted numerous people.
 Previously, the gang was known for car theft and known their attention has shifted towards kidnapping of large groups of people.
 This is what is now known as “collective” kidnappings of large groups of victims from buses and cars.

 Kidnapping has increased 300 percent this year alone.
 Out of the 628 people kidnapped, 29 were foreigners.
-The average ransom demand by the 400 Mawozo is $20,000.
+The average ransom demand by the The 400 Mawozo Gang is $20,000.
 This means that the missionaries might have been aware of the risks in which they were in.

 “These are very dedicated people, people that have risked their lives, they knew the dangers that they were in, or at least were aware of what could happen, I’m sure,” he said.